whipper-team/whipper/README.md

 - `/usr/lib/python3.X/dist-packages/whipper/plugins`

 Where `X` stands for the minor version of the Python 3 release available on the system.

+Please note that locally installed logger plugins won't be recognized when whipper has been installed through the official Docker image.

 ### Official logger plugins